serifpersia/pianolux-arduino/README.md

 This app is a simple Processing (Java) based GUI that controls a WS2812B LED strip using an Arduino.
 The LED strip must be 2m/144 for 88 keys/76/73, and for smaller key sizes 1m/144 is sufficient.

 ## Donations
 If you want to help out on future development of the PianoLED project or just want to give some appreciation for the project consider donating.
-You can email @ `ramiserifpersia@gmail.com`
+You can email @ `ramiserifpersia@gmail.com` or join the discord server where you can get special role

 ## Connecting the LED strip and Arduino
 Here is how you should connect the LED strip and Arduino.